fcrontab

 Description

-The first form of the command is used to install a new fcrontab file, from any named file or from standard input if the pseudo-filename "-" is given, replacing the previous one (if any): each user can have only one fcrontab.
+The first form of the command is used to install a new fcrontab file, from any named file or from standard input (if the pseudo-filename "-" is given), replacing the previous one (if any).
+Each user can have only one fcrontab.

 For instance, root can create a systemwide fcrontab file, say /etc/fcrontab, and run "fcrontab /etc/fcrontab" to install the new version after each change of the file.
-Or (s)he can create a new fcrontab running a simple "fcrontab", and then maintain it using "fcrontab -e".
+Or root can create a new fcrontab running a simple "fcrontab", and then maintain it using "fcrontab -e".
 Same considerations apply to a non privileged user.

 Options